sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 The below workflow:

-* Reads data from a dataset
+* Reads data from a dataset.
-* Handles the null values by imputing the missing values with the constant value provided in the specified columns
+* Handles the null values by imputing the missing values with the constant value provided in the specified columns.
-* Converts Strings to Integer Indexes
+* Converts Strings to Integer Indexes.
-* Converts Gender to Integer Values
+* Converts Gender to Integer Values.
-* Replaces Gender and Family with ``0/1``
+* Replaces Gender and Family with ``0/1``.

 .. figure:: ../../_assets/tutorials/data-engineering/data-cleaning/1.PNG
    :alt: DataCleaning
-   :width: 90%
+   :width: 65%

 Reading from Dataset
 ---------------------